 Students who are reinstated are on academic probation and are automatically declared academically ineligible if they receive a grade below P.

 Second reinstatements are only granted by the Graduate School in exceptional situations and with strong endorsements from the program director.
-Therefore, the review committee for a student requesting a second reinstatement will be made up of the student’s academic advisor, advanced practice coordinator, and one other graduate faculty member from the student’s specialty area, the program director (nonvoting member), the director of Admissions and Student Services (ex-officio), and two uninvolved graduate faculty members suggested by the Chair of the Master’s Executive Committee.
+Therefore, the review committee for a student requesting a second reinstatement will be made up of the student’s academic advisor, advanced practice coordinator, and one other graduate faculty member from the student’s specialty area, the program director (nonvoting member), the director of the Office of Student Affairs (ex-officio), and two uninvolved graduate faculty members suggested by the Chair of the Master’s Executive Committee.
 A simple majority of the voting members of the committee is required for any decision or recommendation regarding a student’s progression in the program.